 The initial goals of the program in classics are for students to develop familiarity with the ancient languages and literatures, and to acquire a firm background in the related fields of ancient history, art, and archaeology.
 The next stage of training is to apply these skills to the acquisition of specific knowledge and research experience in selected areas.

 In addition to course work, students also participate in directed readings with individual faculty members in their areas of specialty, and gain valuable professional experience teaching sections of language and culture courses.
-Additional work may be done in allied fields such as archaeology, art history, linguistics, comparative literature, history, philosophy, and Semitic studies.
-Faculty from art history, history, pharmacy, and philosophy offer crosslisted courses regularly.
+Additional work may be done in allied fields such as archaeology, art history, linguistics, comparative literature, history, philosophy, political science, and biblical Hebrew.
+Faculty from art history, history, political science, and philosophy offer cross-listed courses regularly.

 Opportunities for graduate students are enhanced considerably by the wide range of expertise and contacts (at home and abroad) offered by the faculty.
 In addition to individual connections of various kinds, the department has formal affiliations with both the American Academy in Rome and the American School of Classical Studies in Athens.